 Legal Aid of North Carolina explains the divorce process in three simplified steps:

-Tell the Court: This step includes filing your complaint with the clerk of court, as well as filing a civil summons.
+- Tell the Court: This step includes filing your complaint with the clerk of court, as well as filing a civil summons.

-Tell Your Spouse: You are not the one who actually tells your spouse anything, but in this step, your spouse is “served” with the divorce papers by a third party, such as the sheriff.
+- Tell Your Spouse: You are not the one who actually tells your spouse anything, but in this step, your spouse is “served” with the divorce papers by a third party, such as the sheriff.
 Your spouse can either sign the papers as-is, making it an uncontested divorce, or file his or her own papers to contest your version of things as outlined in the complaint.
 In a contested divorce, you may have to go through mediation to resolve disputed issues.

-Tell the World: This is the step where you and your attorney go to court and the judge hears the details of your case, including your testimony and — if needed — arguments from both sides.
-After reviewing all the evidence, including the separation agreement if you have one, the judge will make a decision and sign your Judgement for Absolute Divorce.
+- Tell the World: This is the step where you and your separation attorney go to court and the judge hears the details of your case, including your testimony and — if needed — arguments from both sides.
+After reviewing all the evidence, including the separation agreement, if you have one, the judge will make a decision and sign your Judgement for Absolute Divorce.
 Once you have obtained an absolute divorce, you are free to remarry.
 However, an absolute divorce can be granted without other agreements — such as for child support or division of assets — in place.

 Even this simplified version of the steps to getting a divorce can seem complicated, especially when you’re overwhelmed with the emotions that come with such a huge life change and are just trying to adjust to your “new normal.”
 The compassionate attorneys at Teddy, Meekins & Talbert can take some of the pressure off you by handling the details of your case and preparing you for what to expect in each step of the process.

-We know that divorce takes a toll on the mind, body, and the soul.
+We know that divorce takes a toll on the mind, body, and soul.
 Emotions run high, especially when children, pets, or your family’s home is involved.

 We will meet with you and develop a plan that protects your interests and rights if you are ready to end your marriage, and our trial lawyers are ready to fight for you and your rights in court if necessary.